Unboxed-Software/solana-course/content/program-security.md

 }
 ```

 Next, we can define the new `update_movie_review` function which will have some similarities to the `add_movie_review` function.
 First, we’ll grab the `AccountInfo` structs passed in the accounts parameter.
 There are only two accounts required for this instruction, the `initializer` and the `pda_account` of the review we want to update.
 After getting the `AccountInfo` structs, we can deserialize the data stored on the `pda_account` because it should already be initialized.
-We’ll also include some messages to display in the program logs.

 ```rust
 pub fn update_movie_review(program_id: &Pubkey,